-The Bank of England’s Chief Economist, Huw Pill, recently expressed concerns about the strength of inflation and wage growth.
+The Bank of England’s Chief Economist, Huw Pill, recently expressed concerns about the strength of services inflation and wage growth.
 This hints at a possible shift towards a more hawkish monetary policy stance.
 This comes at a time when the UK economy is facing challenges such as high services inflation and an elevated unemployment rate.

 Jonathan Haskel, an external member of the Monetary Policy Committee, is set to step down after this month’s meeting.
 Haskel has been vocal about the need for a higher-for-longer stance on interest rates due to concerns about a tight and impaired labor market.
 His departure raises questions about the future direction of monetary policy at the BoE.